GetCider/zoobac_documentation/README.md

   <img src="https://github.com/GetCider/zoobac_documentation/raw/master/imgs/old_pc_1.jpg" />
 </p>

+- **In this window, check that the program correctly identified your USB disk**

 - Click **OK** and wait for the process to finish.
 After that we proceed to install the OS on our working host.

 - Insert the created bootable USB flash drive into the usb connector and select "**boot from USB**" in the boot menu of the computer.